Download: Poor mobile reception96.5 KB

 - If you can agree

-- If you can't agree
+- If you can not agree

 - Still having problems?

 If the problem continues you can ask to exit your contract without paying a cancellation fee.
-If you are still not happy with the way your complaint is handled, or the problem doesn't get fixed in 10 days, you should contact the Telecommunications Industry Ombudsman (TIO).
+If you are still not happy with the way your complaint is handled, or the problem does not get fixed in 10 days, you should contact the Telecommunications Industry Ombudsman (TIO).
 The TIO is a free service that will help to resolve your complaint quickly.

 The TIO will need to establish a few facts including what expectations the dealer or provider gave you about coverage; and the extent to which you have been able to use the phone.